-Anne LIMBOUR (born in 1971)
+Anne Limbour (born in 1971)

 Anne Limbour’s work is not only a meticulous enterprise, but it also bears a poetical, tender and generous dimension — which Jean Cocteau would have been fond of.
 Think about it: fishes looking like costumed sylphs with shafts and spikes; fluffy, ambiguous and mysterious living beings in symbiosis with air, wind, water and currents, which never fly nor swim and yet invite us to do so…

 Anne Limbour was praised for her singularly soft and powerful work from her first exhibitions.
-In 2008, she won the Public Award at the Salon de Douarnenez and the Salon de Saint-Briac-sur-Mer.
-She also won the Public Award at the 2011 Salon de Saint-Brieuc and the Plastic Arts Awards at the 2015 Breton Painters and Sculptors Biennale in Saint-Brieuc. .
+In 2008, she won the Public Award at the Salon de Douarnenez and the Salon of Saint-Briac-sur-Mer.
+She also won the Public Award at the 2011 Salon de Saint-Brieuc and the Plastic Arts Awards at the 2015 Breton Painters and Sculptors Biennale in Saint-Brieuc.
 This is the groundwork of a now well-established reputation for a graduate from the Ecole de la Chambre Syndicale de la Couture Parisienne and a former Christian Dior designer.
 Limbour’s enchanting re-creations must be looked at as a pure artistic production, stirred by the genius of motion.